-Generally, the Compensation Committee makes annual long-term equity-based incentive awards to the named executive officers in connection with its annual review of incentive awards to the named executive officers in connection with its annual review of compensation at its first regularly scheduled meeting in the first quarter of the year, which is typically held in February.
+Generally, the Compensation Committee makes annual long-term equity-based incentive awards to the named executive officers in connection with its annual review of compensation at its first regularly scheduled meeting in the first quarter of the year, which is typically held in February.
 The Compensation Committee may also grant equity awards from time to time to reflect promotions, special achievements, new hires or retention needs.
 The date of grant for these equity awards will generally be the third business day following the release date of our next quarterly financial results following the later of a new hire's actual start date or the date on which the award was approved.

-the later of a new hire's actual start date or the date on which the award was approved.
 As noted above, typically a portion of the awards for named executive officers is in the form of time-vested restricted shares and a portion is in the form of performance shares.
 Grants of time-vested restricted shares generally vest in four equal annual installments subject to continued service with the Company.
-Performance shares typically are earned in three equal annual installments based upon the Company's total shareholder return relative to our performance share peer group during each calendar year performance period and vest at the end of a three-year service period, subject to continued service with the Company.
-The Compensation Committee selected relative total shareholder return as the performance metric for performance shares for several reasons, most significantly its likely correlation to long-term growth in tangible book value per common share.
+Performance shares granted prior to May 2018 typically are earned in three equal annual installments based upon the Company's total shareholder return relative to our performance share peer group during each calendar year performance period and vest at the end of a three-year service period, subject to continued service with the Company.
+The Compensation Committee selected relative total shareholder return as the performance metric for these performance shares for several reasons, most significantly its likely correlation to long-term growth in tangible book value per common share.
 In addition, it is simple to calculate, verify and compare and directly correlates with our shareholders' returns over the performance period.
-For purposes of the performance share awards, total shareholder return is determined as the increase in the 20-day average share price preceding the end of the performance period, plus the percentage of the 20-day average share price preceding the end of the beginning of the percentage of the 20-day average share price preceding the beginning of the performance period.
-The performance-based vesting level of one-third of the award is determined at the end of each year of the performance period based on that year's performance, and earned shares generally remain subject to a service-based vestir requirement through the end of the full three-year service period.
+For purposes of these performance share awards, total shareholder return is determined as the increase in the 20-day average share price preceding the end of the performance period, plus the dividends paid with respect to such shares during such period, expressed as a percentage of the 20-day average share price preceding the beginning of the performance period.
+The performance-based vesting level of one-third of the award is determined at the end of each year of the performance period based on that year's performance, and earned shares generally remain subject to a service-based vesting requirement through the end of the full three-year service period.
+In addition, the performance shares will pay out at target if our relative total shareholder return is above the median of our performance share peer group and will not pay out greater than target if our absolute total shareholder return is negative.